Best daily deals

 Pictured are the Sony WH-XB900N lying flat on a desk with the touchpads clearly visible.

-The first thing you notice about the Sony WH-XB900N is that it’s made mainly of lightweight plastic (254 grams), which is nice considering that you’re going to be using it out and about most of the time.
+The first thing you notice about the Sony WH-XB900N is that it’s made mainly of lightweight plastic (254 grams), which is nice considering that you’ll be using it out and about most of the time.
 It’s surprisingly flexible and fits on the head nicely, thanks to the padding at the crown and the ear pads.
-Sony usually does a good job at making sure that its headphones are fairly portable, and this is no different.
+Sony usually does an excellent job at making sure that its headphones are pretty portable, and this is no different.
 The ear cups rotate 90 degrees to lay flat and fold at the hinges for a smaller footprint.

-The plush memory foam padding feels light, though like most other over-ears they get somewhat warm after extended usage.
-That said, the padding helps with isolation which is way more important to the listening experience.
-The ear cups also swivel slightly for a better fit and, on the blue model we’re testing, there’s a visible light blue color accent which I feel is a nice touch.
+The plush memory foam padding feels light, though, like most other over-ears, they get somewhat warm after extended usage.
+That said, the padding helps with isolation, which is much more important to the listening experience.
+The ear cups also swivel slightly for a better fit, and on the blue model we’re testing, there’s a visible light blue color accent, which is a nice touch.

 Pictured is Adam crushign the padding on the WH-XB900N headphones.